Zachaly/Spotify/README.md

  Bulma css framework is used for styling, https://bulma.io/ <br/>

  # API
- 'api' branch contains ASP.NET Core Web API version of this app, more usable for external frontend
+ `api` branch contains ASP.NET Core Web API version of this app, better for frontend in js framework